Explore Guyana and Suriname

 Day 9: Paramaribo, Suriname

-Transfer to the Eugene F. Correia International Airport for flight to Zorg-en-Hoop Airport in Paramaribo and transfer to Eco Resort Inn.
+Transfer to the Eugene F. Correia International Airport for flight to Zorg-en-Hoop Airport in Paramaribo.

 Our day comes to an end with an exciting cruise on the river, looking for caiman lying on the river banks.
-Overnight at Danpaati River Lodge in a standard room.
-All meals included today.
+Overnight at Danpaati River Lodge, all meals included.

 Day 11: Danpaati River Lodge